 Aside from paying you to download and play games, Swagbucks also host a few games of their own (you'll know which ones they are as they all contain the word 'Swag'...).

 You can earn up to 10 SB per game just for giving it a whirl.
 But as some games rely on you getting to a certain level before you can earn any SBs, it (literally!) pays to be good at these things.

 If general knowledge is more your thing, why not try Swagbucks Live – one of the few remaining live quiz apps that were once the next big thing (HQ Trivia, anyone?).

 It's free to take part in the game and all you have to do is download the app.
 As with most live quiz apps, your goal is to correctly answer a handful of multiple-choice questions.
-Make it to the end and you'll win a share of the total prize fund (up to $500 paid out in Swagbucks), but as soon as you get an answer wrong, you're eliminated.
+Make it to the end and you'll win a share of the total prize fund (as much as $1,000 paid out in Swagbucks), but as soon as you get an answer wrong, you're eliminated.

 From experience, some of the questions can be obscenely difficult, so we'd recommend you refer your friends to the app.
 Each time you get someone to sign up, you'll get a free 'rejoin' which will throw you back into the game if you're knocked out.

 Sign up to services